p2panda/handbook/website/docs/learn/entries.md

 :::

-Bamboo Entries can not solve the problem of _absolute_ time for us as it is simply _not possible_ to do this in a decentralised system, but we can introduce something like a _relative_ time, we can at least proof that an Entry got created _after_ another.
+Bamboo Entries can not solve the problem of _absolute_ time for us as it is simply _not possible_ to do this in a decentralised system, but we can introduce something like a _relative_ time, we can at least prove that an Entry got created _after_ another.

 When a new Entry gets created we can point at the previous Entry by calculating the Hash of it and mentioning it in the new Entry.
 This **Backlink Hash** is stored as the `backlink`.
 Through this we form some sort of _linked list_ or _chain_ of entries.
 The first Entry does not contain a `backlink`.